ourshell/Our-Coin/drafts/meme-contest.md

 You don’t have to follow any guidelines when it comes to creativity.
 For instance, I took the liberty of ignoring above tips and instead followed nothing but my imagination.
 This is my freestyle design.
 It’s a concept and a true piece of art.
 Hope it inspires you to think outside the box too!

-Checkout my X post here:
+Check out my X post here:

 https://x.com/andonoff666/status/1883968040297193907